shaojunyu/DNA-probe-efficiency/README.md

 * ***kmer : int, optional***
   The kmer leagth of DNA seq.
 The defult value is 1, which is the onehot encoding of DNA.
 Any value larger than 1 will encode the DNA sequnce based on the kmer first.
 Please note that if you set the `use_struct` option Ture, this option will have not effect.
 * ***onehot : bool, optional***
   If [default: True], use onehot encodding for DNA seq and structure seq.
 If None, will leave only if position is 0.
-Please note that this argument will overide the setting in `kmer` and
+Please note that this argument will overide the setting in `kmer`.
 * ***use_struct : : bool, optional***
-  If true, encorapte the structure information in the model.
+  If true, encorapte the structure information in the model and only onehot encoding is available.
 Default: False.
 * ***embed_dim : int, optional***
   Set the embeding dimention [default: 32] for input sequences.
 * ***epochs : int, optional***